The environment of TeV halo progenitors: Application to a selection of known pulsars

-Six pulsars in our sample are listed in \citet{kargaltsev+2017} or \citet{olmi2023} as fast-moving pulsars with morphological features that are reminiscent of BSPWNe, and three are associated with more classical PWNe.
-Out of these, three display strong evidence for a connection with an SNR (J1809-2332, J0538+2817, and J0908-4913), to which we added B0656+14 (for reasons detailed below), and two seems to be traveling in the ISM (J0742-2822 and J1741-2054).
-We discard J0357+3205, J1740+1000, and J0358+5413 because none of the available information on these pulsars can be used in the present context (and the first two are high-latitude objects that may be not representative of the pulsar population).
-Finally, we provide a specific discussion of J0633+1746, the Geminga pulsar and prototypical halo.
+Six pulsars in our sample are listed in \citet{kargaltsev+2017} and \citet{olmi2023} as fast-moving pulsars with morphological features reminiscent of BSPWNe, and three are associated with more classical PWNe.
+Out of these, three display strong evidence for a connection with a SNR (J1809-2332, J0538+2817, and J0908-4913), to which we added B0656+14 (for reasons detailed below), while two seem to be travelling in the ISM (J0742-2822 and J1741-2054).
+We discard J0357+3205, J1740+1000, and J0358+5413 since none of the available information on these pulsars can be used in the present context (the first two are high-latitude objects that may be not representative of the pulsar population).
+Finally, we provide a specific discussion of J0633+1746, the Geminga pulsar and the prototypical halo.